Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Load **Index Page** of Fat Raccoon.
 1. Click on **Login** in nav bar.
 1. Click on **Create Account** tab.
-1. Fill out all appropiate information and submit said information.
+1. Fill out all appropriate information and submit said information.
 1. Once **Profile** page opens click on **Share Recipe**.
-1. Fill out all appropiate information, including an avatar, to submit a new recipe.
+1. Fill out all appropriate information, including an avatar, to submit a new recipe.
 1. Navigate to **Profile** and click on **Share Recipe**.
-1. Fill out all appropiate information , including an Avatar and choose one part of from (Name, Prep, Cook, Description, Ingredients, or Steps) to inappropriately fill out and attempt to submit.
+1. Fill out all appropriate information , including an Avatar and choose one part of from (Name, Prep, Cook, Description, Ingredients, or Steps) to inappropriately fill out and attempt to submit.
 1. Attempt to inappropriately fill selected part of form in all different types of validation to check if form will incorrectly accept this information.
 1. Repeat steps 8 and 9 until all inputs and types of validation have been checked.
 1. Attempt to submit same recipe with a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.